GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/08_Resources/01_customImporters.md

 > Your importer must be allocated using a general purpose allocator (**bs_new**) because the importer system automatically frees it on shutdown, and it doesn't expect any special memory types.

 Optionally you can do this on the higher level by providing a list of importers to @bs::Application::startUp method.
-This method expects a list of dynamic library file-names, which means you must implement your importer as a plugin, as described in the @ref plugins manual.
+This method expects a list of dynamic library file-names, which means you must implement your importer as a plugin, as described in the [plugins](../plugins) manual.

 # Optional features
 Your importer may also optionally implement any of the following features.